76ers leave Brown in limbo following crushing Game 7 loss

 Like Redick, Brown’s players have never shied away from expressing their admiration and confidence in Brown.
 Brown never cracked at the pressure or sniped at the media as he became the public face of the franchise through the early years of the Process.
 He outlasted general managers Sam Hinkie and Bryan Colangelo and turned the team into conference contenders even as expected cornerstones Markelle Fultz, Jahlil Okafor, Nerlens Noel and others flamed out.
 Only six NBA coaches have longer active tenures with one team than Brown does in Philadelphia.

-“I don’t think he should have anything to worry about,” Embiid said.
-“If there’s someone to blame, put it all on me.”
+“If there’s someone to blame, put it all on me,” Embiid said.

 But the Sixers struck it big when Embiid became a franchise player and No. 1 pick Ben Simmons turned into an All-Star.
 Both have major flaws in health (Embiid) and shooting (Simmons) that will stunt the franchise’s growth until they are resolved.
 Sure, the Sixers could pluck two-time national champion Jay Wright from Villanova much like the Cavaliers hired John Beilein, but the coach might not matter if Embiid can’t consistently stay on the court.